srikarpeddapally/20262_SrikarP/README.md

-# 20262_SrikarP_SQL_Assignments
+# 20262_SrikarP_Assignments
-These are the assignments of SQL given in Phase 1 of Training
+These are the assignments given in Phase 1 of Training